minchao/smsender/README.md

 Route can be define a phone number pattern to be matched with broker.

+## RESTful API

+The API documentation is written in YAML and found in the [smsender-openapi.yaml](https://github.com/minchao/smsender/blob/master/smsender-openapi.yaml).
+You can use the [Swagger Editor](http://editor.swagger.io/) to open the document.

 ## License

 See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT).